A Whole New World

 Building A Whole New World of Possibilities

-After a careful assessment of our campus, aging infrastructure, and programming, Variety is ready to meet the unique demands for new and innovative offerings, with improved, modernized facilities and spaces that respond to the needs of those we serve.
-We must build new facilities, enhance our legacy structures, and creatively use our existing campus to set the foundation – literally and figuratively – for bringing Variety programs and services to full capacity and developing state-of-the-art spaces for children and young adults of all abilities.
-The following three projects will address our immediate and most urgent needs as the first phase of our facilities master plan.
+After a careful assessment of our campus, aging infrastructure, and programming, Variety has begun to meet the unique demands for new and innovative offerings with improved, modernized facilities and spaces that respond to the needs of those we serve.
+We are committed to building new facilities, enhancing our legacy structures, and creatively using our existing campus to set the foundation – literally and figuratively – for bringing Variety programs and services to full capacity for children and young adults of all abilities.

 Multi-Purpose Cabins & Classrooms

 Based on current and projected needs in our community, we expect enrollment in our camp and educational programming to grow.
 Constructed in the 1950s as some of the first buildings on campus, our cabins have served thousands over the years and must be replaced.
-Looking forward, we plan to reduce the total number of cabins, and associated maintenance, and to build larger, more versatile facilities that will double as classrooms.
+The current structures lack program staff space and storage areas and are also running on antiquated and inefficient HVAC, plumbing, and electrical systems that can no longer be repaired.

 Reimagining Our Campus Where Children and Young Adults Will Grow and Thrive

-Our long-term goal is simple: Ensure the delivery of top-notch, creative programming on a campus that is modern, functional and safe.
+Our long-term goal is simple: Ensure the delivery of unique, creative programming on a campus that is modern, functional, and safe.

-It’s not all about the buildings; it’s all about what happens within them and across Variety’s 77-acre campus!
-Variety is making a difference for the children, young adults and families who we serve every day.
+It’s not all about the buildings; it’s all about what happens within them and across Variety’s 77-acre campus and the impact on, and difference we are making for, the children, young adults, and families who we serve every day.
+YOU are critical to our ability to achieve our vision for a reimagined future.

-Creating a brighter future for special families in the Delaware Valley and beyond.
+Join Us TODAY in creating a brighter future for special families in the Delaware Valley and beyond!

 Together, We Can Build A Whole New World